testpatchesorg/qubership-workflow-hub/docs/reusable/docker-publish.md

   - `context`: Build context for the Docker image.
   The default is one component with the name `default`, a Dockerfile in the root of the repository, and the context `.`.
 - **`platforms`**: Platforms to build the Docker image for.
 Default is `linux/amd64`.
-- **`tags-override`**: Custom tags to override the default tagging strategy.
+- **`tags`**: Custom tags to override the default tagging strategy.
 Tags should be provided as a comma-separated string.

 ### Example for Multiple Components